-Database Backup allows you to physically back up and restore an ApsaraDB for Redis instance.
+Database Backup (DBS) allows you to physically back up and restore an ApsaraDB for Redis instance.

 The ApsaraDB for Redis instance uses Redis 4.0 or 5.0 and the cluster architecture.

-This feature is in public preview.
-To use this feature, join the DingTalk group whose ID is 32596162.
+The storage pool feature is in public preview.
+To use this feature, scan the following QR code to join the DingTalk group whose ID is 35585947.

 Step 1: Add a data source